cavalab/brush/compilation_issue.md

       ...
 ld: symbol(s) not found for architecture x86_64

-Error attemp: The things I have tried so far: initial attemps:
+Error attempt: The things I have tried so far:

+initial attemps:
 1. change compiler from Apple Clang 13 to gcc-11
-2. include fmt header in brushgp and dispatch_table suggested attempts:
+2. include fmt header in brushgp and dispatch_table

+suggested attempts:
 2. include fmt header in third party under src
-3. brew install fmt and link to it further attemps:
+3. brew install fmt and link to it

+further attemps:
 4. followed the stackoverflow post "https://stackoverflow.com/questions/56608684/how-to-use-the-fmt-library-without-getting-undefined-symbols-for-architecture-x" and tried fmt/format.h instead of fmt/core.h

 future thoughts:
 5. maybe I should use the optional header-only mode or link to the fmt library?